eformsignen/eformsignen.github.io/help/chapter5.rst

 |image15|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Signature-component-properties.png
-   :alt: Setting Signature Component Properties
+   :alt: Setting Signature Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the signature component.
-For example, the ID of the component can be ‘signerSignature’ for contract signers.
+Enters the ID of the signature field.
+For example, the ID of the field can be ‘signerSignature’ for contract signers.

 **② Signature Type**